gravi-ctrl/homelab-blueprint/README.md

 The result: the server largely runs itself, and when something does go wrong, you already know about it before you notice.

+> For the design reasoning behind the fixed paths, ownership rules, and cross-script dependencies, see [`ARCHITECTURE.md`](./ARCHITECTURE.md).
 ---

 ## 🚨 Deployment & Recovery